 This was a nice recap of the types of operators and functions we can use in order to create custom fields in Tableau.
 You can find more information on this topic here.

-We are ready to go back to Tableau.
+Having already connected our data source – the Tesla Sales Data. xlxs – we are ready to go back to Tableau.
 But before we create some custom fields in Tableau, we will perform a few additional operations with the table we created earlier.

 Right now, it shows us the number of units sold by the firm in each month of 2016 and 2017.
 Let’s change this measure.
-What we'd like it to show now is the revenue the company generated during each of these periods.
+What we'd like it to show instead is the revenue the company generated during each of these periods.

 How can we achieve that?